theusindabike/sales-manager/README.md

 - Improve the upload -> read in memory -> save in db approach.
 Maybe change to save in some storage to then insert in db (maybe multer.diskStorage).
 - Improve the Express.Multer.File usage to prevent malicious code when uploading files
 - Mult-file upload
+- Remove duplicated mock code in tests files
+- Setup nest-alias for deal with importing files

 ### Web
 - Shows backend errors